5 Things I Learned After 6 Months of Blogging

 5. Promotion is key!

-At the beginning, I was so afraid to promote.
+In the beginning, I was so afraid to promote.
 I thought it was weak or something.
 And I don’t know where this mindset came from.
 But I was afraid to promote on social media.
 It took me months to switch my Twitter account from personal to website oriented.
 It took me even longer to add my website to my Facebook profile!
 And I still don’t promote there.

 Stop being afraid of promotion.
 You could have a really amazing blog, website, or product.
 But if no one knows about it, then it won’t grow.
 And you are just shooting yourself in your own foot.